ouspg/vms/README.md

 Unofficial releases have been used: https://retrage.github.io/edk2-nightly/

-The build [script](build.sh) automates this process, but likely the checksum needs to be changed manually once per day.
+The build ARM [script](build_arm.sh) automates this process, but likely the checksum needs to be changed manually once per day.

 ### Archinstall